George III (1760-1820) Early Coinages Half Guinea

 1714, 'Prince Elector' type, first laureate head right, GEORGIVS.
 D.G.
 MAG.
 BR.
 FR.
 ET.
 HIB.
 REX.
 F. D., rev. BR VN.
 ET.LVN.
 DVX S. R. I. A. TH ET.
 PR.
 EL., crowned cruciform shields, now incorporating the arms of Hanover, Schneider 544; Farey 580; MCE 245; S.3628, with a hint of red, rare,

+From an old private collection.
 More sharply struck than the example sold in my FLP 35, lot 14.

 good EF